vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 Staging Guest Script
 ++++++++++++++++++++

 New in 5.17, Leap allows you to execute scripts within a guest to update configuration files, or perform other critical functions as part of the runbook.
 In this exercise, you'll stage a script on your WebServer VM that will automatically update its configured IP information for the MySQL VM connection.
-This modification allows the WebServer to connect to the MySQL database after failover to your **RecoverySite** network.
+This modification allows the WebServer to connect to the MySQL database after any failover or failback operation.

 #.
-SSH into your *Initials*\ **-WebServer** VM using the following credentials:
+SSH into your *USERXX*\ **-WebServer** VM using the following credentials:

    - **User Name** - centos
    - **Password**  - nutanix/4u

+|

 #.
 Within the SSH session, execute the following.
 Click the icon in the upper right hand corner of the below window to copy the commands to your clipboard.
 You may then paste that within your SSH session.